Enhancement of the screening effect in semiconductor detectors in the presence of the neutrino magnetic moment

-The magnetic moment is a fundamental property of massive neutrinos, and is estimated to be vanishingly small in simple extensions of SM~\cite{PhysRevLett.45.963,Giunti:2014ixa}.
-However, the neutrino magnetic moment can be significantly enhanced in many models beyond the simplest SM extension~\cite{Bell:2006wi,Bell:2005kz}, and even could reach the testable levels from the current limits of laboratory measurements~\cite{Amsler:2002tu,TEXONO:2002pra,Beda:2007hf,Giunti:2014ixa} and astrophysical considerations~\cite{PhysRevLett.111.231301,C_rsico_2014,Carenza:2022ngg}.
-Note that the recent results from LUX-ZEPLIN have pushed the laboratory limit down to ~$6\times10^{-12}\mu_B$ at the 90\% confidence level~\cite{AtzoriCorona:2022jeb}.
-Since the neutrino magnetic moment contribution to the neutrino electron scattering process is enhanced by the inverse of the electron recoil energy, experiment aiming at probing the neutrino magnetic moment need a lower threshold, which is the advantage of semiconductor detectors compared to other popular low-threshold detectors.
+As a fundamental property of massive neutrinos, the magnetic moment is estimated to be vanishingly small in simple extensions of SM~\cite{PhysRevLett.45.963,Giunti:2014ixa}.
+However, the neutrino magnetic moment can be significantly enhanced in many models beyond the simplest SM extension~\cite{Bell:2006wi,Bell:2005kz}, and even can reach the testable level of the current limits from laboratory measurements~\cite{Amsler:2002tu,TEXONO:2002pra,Beda:2007hf,Giunti:2014ixa} and astrophysical considerations~\cite{PhysRevLett.111.231301,C_rsico_2014,Carenza:2022ngg}.
+Note that the recent results from XENONnT have pushed the laboratory limit down to ~$6.4\times10^{-12}\mu_{\rm{B}}$ at the 90\% confidence level~\cite{XENONCollaboration:2022kmb}.
+Since { the contribution of the neutrino magnetic moment to the neutrino electron excitation rate} is {enhanced by the inverse of the recoil} energy, {semiconductor detectors take significant advantages compared to other popular detectors for a lower energy threshold.}

-The thresholds of present semiconductor detectors are already capable of going even below 0.1 keV, thus the conventional scattering theory with non-interacting particle states cannot precisely describe the related physics.
-The screening effect at such low energies and the collective behaviors of the electrons in semiconductor detectors, which have attracted various attentions in the fields of dark matter (DM) direct detection~\cite{PhysRevD.102.015017,PhysRevD.101.123012,PhysRevLett.121.101801,PhysRevD.101.076014,GELMINI2020135779,PhysRevD.104.056009}, play an important role in such scenarios.
-The related physics that can be well described with the dielectric function of the material and the in-medium effects of the DM-electron excitation are thoroughly investigated in Refs.~\cite{PhysRevLett.127.151802,PhysRevD.104.015031}.
+The thresholds of present semiconductor detectors are already capable of going even below 0.1 keV, {where} the conventional scattering theory with non-interacting particle states cannot precisely describe the related physics.
+The collective behaviors of electrons {at such low energies} in semiconductor detectors, which have attracted various attentions in the fields of DM direct detection~\cite{PhysRevD.102.015017,PhysRevD.101.123012,PhysRevLett.121.101801,PhysRevD.101.076014,GELMINI2020135779,PhysRevD.104.056009}, play an important role in such scenarios.
+The related underlying physics {including the screening effect} can be well described with the dielectric function of the material and the in-medium effects of the DM-electron excitation are thoroughly investigated in Refs.~\cite{PhysRevLett.127.151802,PhysRevD.104.015031}.